SeanDS/zero/docs/analyses/ac/index.rst

 Noise analysis requires an essentially identical approach to building the circuit matrix, except that the matrix is transposed and the right hand side is given a ``1`` in the row corresponding to the chosen noise output node instead of the input.
-This results in the solution ``x`` in the matrix equation ``Ax = b`` instead providing what amounts to the reverse transfer functions between the component and nodes in the circuit and the chosen noise output node.
-These reverse transfer functions are as a last step multiplied by the noise at each component and node to infer the noise at the noise output node.
+This results in the solution ``x`` in the matrix equation ``Ax = b`` instead providing what amounts to the reverse responses between the component component and nodes in the circuit and the chosen noise output node.
+These reverse responses are as a last step multiplied by the noise at each component and node to infer the noise at the noise output node.